• Skip to primary navigation

 Tables and chairs, a tea urn and sound system were included in the hire fee.
 The audio/visual equipment and a portable stage were available on request for a small charge.

-All of this for £32.50 per hour plus a deposit which was refunded 2 days after the party.
+This is all for £32.50 per hour plus a deposit, which was refunded two days after the party.
 For London, this is really good value.

 2. INVITATIONS

-Nowadays party invitations no longer seem to be in paper anymore.
-We have modern parents, therefore the invitations were sent as digital cards which can also track responses.
-The best approach is to send the invitations one month before the party allowing parents plenty of time to organise themselves.
-The website we used for the invitations was Paperless Post who also have an iPhone application.
-It is also free to use unless you want to add some fancy opening options for the card but it is very affordable.
+Nowadays, party invitations no longer seem to be on paper.
+We have modern parents, therefore the invitations were sent as digital cards, which can also track responses.
+The best approach is to send the invitations one month before the party, allowing parents plenty of time to organise themselves.
+The website we used for the invitations was Paperless Post, which also has an iPhone application.
+It is also free to use unless you want to add some fancy opening options for the card, but it is very affordable.
 They look very nice and you can add a photo of the birthday girl/boy.

 PartyInvitation